sarah11918/starlight-blog/src/content/docs/blog/idx-first-impressions.md

 IDX's strict, "We know you already have a workspace for this repo, so this is the one you get!" policy seemed more limiting at first.
 But now I'm finding that I enjoy my dashboard *actually* being workspaces that correspond to the projects I'm working on.
 It's not a random mess of single-use, arbitrarily named items.
 I'm finding I have become more organized, and more disciplined, with better repo maintenance habits.

 Perhaps because of this difference, IDX handles simultaneous changes upstream and downstream *much* better than my Gitpod workspaces, which always seemed to throw errors and require git commands in the terminal to resolve.
-It's a small difference, but when the whole point of open-source repos is to work collaboratively, having IDX handle this aspect seamlessly makes a huge difference.
+It's a small difference, but when the whole point of open source repos is to work collaboratively, having IDX handle this aspect seamlessly makes a huge difference.
 It feels like it's working *with* my workflow, not against it.

 So, while I *hope* IDX initialization and browser preview gets faster, I have no complaints with reliability.
 Not everyone can handle opening a workspace, and *then* going to make a quick coffee (not the reverse).
 And I wouldn't blame you if you were one of those people!